Lithos-hub/Matrix-Raining-Code-Simulator/README.md

 This is a simulation of the raining code from the Matrix movie using Vue.js

+Version 0.9.0

+* Music player added.
+* Improved the performance and added a secondary raining code layer.

+Version 0.8.5

+* Improved the performance.
+* Added minor changes.

-Version 0.5.0
+Version 0.8.0

-* Working raining code animation (with bugs and some crashes).
+* The raining code is now an iterative component.

-Version 0.6.0

-* Added individual class to each character
+* Infinite behavior has been added to the raining animation.

 Version 0.7.0